genworks/gendl/README.md

 Documentation is in documentation/tutorial/pdf/tutorial.pdf

- [!!
-Edit: the tutorial.pdf is temporarily removed for maintenance !!]

 and this very much an active work in progress.
 Training tutorials and videos are also in progress and in their current state are available in the Documentation section on http://genworks.com.